Marco-Congedo/FourierAnalysis.jl/README.md

 following the conceptual approach illustrated in [Congedo(2018)](https://hal.archives-ouvertes.fr/hal-01868538/document) in the context of electroencephalography (EEG), for which all default settings have been tailored.
-The package has been written with the "do-it-with-one-line" spirit and with the aim of allowing full control over relevant options.
+The package has been written with the *do-it-with-one-line* spirit and with the aim of allowing full control over relevant options.

 ## Installation